 - All tips for guides and driver

-- Free stuff including Rick Steves' Scandinavia guidebook, St. Petersburg guide, moneybelt and earplugs
+- Free stuff including Rick Steves' Snapshot: St. Petersburg, Helsinki & Tallinn guidebook, moneybelt and earplugs

 - Guaranteed tour price, locked in the moment you make your deposit

 - Optional single supplements — this tour has a limited number of private rooms for solo travelers for an additional fee